Reddersc022/brainfuck-interpreter/README.md

 - All values stored are initially 0, and can only be integers.
 - The array of values has a constant length (usually 30,000) and this can be edited in the code.
 Any attempt to access past the max length will result in an error.
 - Any inputs must be either:
-    - An integer or single character in thr Python version
+    - An integer or single character in the Python version
     - A single character in the C version
     Anything else throws an error